-Energy UK, the trade association for the British energy industry, has warned that an increasing number of Brexit-related energy issues could lead to higher household bills.
+Britain has left the European Union - a move which may well have an impact on your energy bills.
+Energy UK, the trade association for the British energy industry, has said that a number of different issues could lead to higher household bills.

 - Leaving the EU Emission Trading System (EU ETS)

-A cut in EU investment and increased transportation costs
+A reduction in EU investment and increased transportation costs

 About 12% of the UK’s gas and 5% of its electricity comes from the EU.
 Interconnectors are pipes or wires that carry electricity or gas between countries.
 The UK has interconnectors with France, Belgium, The Netherlands and Ireland, while Northern Ireland has interconnectors with the Republic of Ireland and Scotland.
 Interconnectors linking the UK with Norway and Denmark are currently being built.